 Grief and Exercise

 Now, everyone knows that exercise is soooo good for you.
 We hear it all the time from every direction.
 We know physically it helps with weight loss, cholesterol, blood pressure. energy levels, etc. Though many people have heard that exercise can improve our mood, the relationship there seems a little fuzzier than the connection to our physical wellbeing.
 Today we want to clarify the relationship between exercise and grief.
 Before we dive in, I have to remind you that knowledge and behavior are, sadly, two very different things!
 We both understand the relationship between exercise and mood well, and yet we still struggle to get ourselves off the couch!
 That being said, understanding why exercise can help us mentally when we are grieving is important, even if we still need a further kick in the butt to get off the couch!

-Here is the quick and dirty of exercise and mood that is important to understand: in our brain we release neurotransmitters that impact our mood.
-Seratonin and norepinephin are both neurotransmitters that help us feel happy and good about the world.
-Those who struggle with depression often have lower baseline levels of seratonin.
-As you may have learned if you checked out our food and alcohol posts, one of the reasons humans love food, alcohol, and drugs is because those all boost our seratonin levels, in turn boosting our mood.
+Here is the quick and dirty of exercise and mood that is important to understand: in our brain, we release neurotransmitters that impact our mood.
+Seratonin and norepinephrine are both neurotransmitters that help us feel happy and good about the world.
+Those who struggle with depression often have lower baseline levels of serotonin.
+As you may have learned if you checked out our food and alcohol posts, one of the reasons humans love food, alcohol, and drugs is because those all boost our serotonin levels, in turn boosting our mood.
 Of course, those things all have some less-than-appealing side effects and consequences.
-Exercise boosts our seratonin and norepinephrin levels without those nasty side effects.
+Exercise boosts our serotonin and norepinephrine levels without those nasty side effects.
 Quite the opposite, in fact — it releases the feel-good neurotransmitters while getting us back into those old skinny jeans.